chenyuanTKCY/KDSelectorAlgorithm/README.md

 ## Framework

 We introduce a novel neural network (NN)-based selector learning framework, which serves as the core component of our system.
 For a comprehensive understanding of its architecture and implementation, please also refer to some extra analysis available at [Appendix](https://github.com/chenyuanTKCY/KDSelectorAlgorithm/blob/master/appendix/Appendix_of_KDSelector.pdf).
-And you can also refer to our demonstration repository available at [demo](https://github.com/chenyuanTKCY/KDSelector), which has been accepted by [SIGMOD2025](https://sigmod.org/)
+And You can also refer to our demonstration of KDSelector, which has been published at SIGMOD 2025.
+[Paper](https://dl.acm.org/doi/10.1145/3722212.3725110) [Repo](https://github.com/chenyuanTKCY/KDSelector).
 <!--
 <iframe src="https://pdf-embed-api.com/?url=https://github.com/chenyuanTKCY/KDSelector/blob/master/app/fig/framework.pdf" width="100%" height="600px"></iframe> -->